-- 24/7 Customer Support
+- 24/7 Live Chat Support

 - Not the cheapest but worth it

 In addition, our Buffered review found they offer a generous six simultaneous connections and compatibility with plenty of platforms.
 This means that you can use the VPN to torrent on just about any device you own.
-Other perks of the Hungary provider include servers in 46+ countries worldwide and a sweet port discovery feature for public WiFi, a techie feature that no other VPN has.
+Other perks of the Gibraltar provider include servers in 46+ countries worldwide and a sweet port discovery feature for public WiFi, a techie feature that no other VPN has.

 - Protects your data - no logs at all